kiewic/PowerBI-WaffleChart/Visual/Selection.md

 **Multiple selection**

+selectionManager can accept an array of `SelectionId`.

 To support multi-selection you can provide the optional second parameter with a `true` value.
 When this is set it will not clear previous selection and just add the new selection to the list of selected ids.

+If the second parameter is set with a `false` value, it replaces the current selection with the new selection.

 ```typescript
 this.selectionManager.select(selector, true).then((ids: ISelectionId[]) => {